Chapter 4

 “We are safe?”
 Kolo asked, sensing doubt.

-Kolo became visibly upset.
+Kolo was visibly upset.

 He only wanted to impress his friends.

-He watched as Eku looked around.
+Kolo watched as Eku looked around.

 The forest was quiet.
 Mostly.

-Found a good escape route just as Kolo made the squealing noise again.
+Kolo made the squealing noise again.

 The bramble patch at the bottom of the gully shook violently and leaves fell to the ground.

-Turned his neck to stare down at a tumultuous horde of thick spines, rampaging barely an arm’s length below, the pigs squealing in rage or excitement or maybe just for fun.
+Turned his neck to stare down at a tumultuous horde of thick spines, rampaging barely an arm’s length below.

 The sharp and tangy scent of musk, fresh earth and shit filled his nostrils.

-This would have been so much worse.
+The tusks of those enormous pigs would have been much worse.

 The beasts pounded out of sight as quickly as they appeared, but the young males remained aloft until the thumping and rustling of their passage faded.